 Las Vegas, September 26.
 It was the final day of the World Master Jiu-Jitsu IBJJF Championship 2015, where all the black belts and brown belts were fighting their final matches.

 At the end of the day, our Ribeiro Team representatives stepped onto the first place position of the podium to receive the First Place Female Team trophy and the First Place Male Team trophy.
-It was a very emotional moment, because the Ribeiro Association was also celebrating its 20th Anniversary.
-Sensei Saulo was very proud with his teams accomplishment.
+It was a very emotional moment because the Ribeiro Association was also celebrating its 20th Anniversary.
+Sensei Saulo was very proud of his team’s accomplishment.

 So until now, our team holds both trophies at its headquarters in San Diego, but on the IBJJF website shows otherwise.
 For an unknown reason, Ribeiro Team lost points.
 I’ll keep you posted when I find out more details about this crazy turn of facts.